regular-ui/regular-ui/CONTRIBUTING.md

 - `[removed] ...`
 - `[updated] ...`

-That ensures the subject line of your commit makes it into the auto-generated changelog.
-Do not use these tags if your change doesn't fix a bug and doesn't change the public API.

-### Using `[updated]` with development dependencies updates

-Use `[updated]` if dependency or 4dev-dependency has impact on the resulting code or API.
+Use `[updated]` if dependency or dev-dependency has impact on the resulting code or API.

 ## Docs